davehermann/lambduh/Readme.md

             + *Suffix*: `tar.gz`
             + **Recommend:** *Prefix* of your key path if you use one

+## Logging
+By default, all logging is written to Cloudwatch Logs using a *Trace* level.
+This is to assist with initial problems.
+**Strong recommendation:** set to *Warn* for production usage once you're in a deployment groove.

+Possible levels:
++ Trace
++ Debug
++ Info
++ Warn
++ Error

+An environment variable named **log** can be set with the name of the log level.

 ## License

 This is licensed under the GPLv3.